ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 **polygons and polygons**

-For polygons vs polygons interaction, `st_intersects()` identifies any polygons that either touches (even at a point) or share some area.
+For polygons vs polygons interaction, `st_intersects()` identifies any polygons that either touches (even at a point like polygons 1 and 3) or share some area.

 ```r